 London Bridge Hospital introduced the ION system as the first centre in Europe to use it outside clinical trials in routine clinical practice.
 That institutional commitment — to making the most advanced diagnostic tools available before they become standard — is what makes private access to this pathway genuinely meaningful, not incidental.

-Source: HCA Healthcare UK
+Source: HCA Healthcare UK, November 2023

 Source: GSTT Thoracic Surgery Monthly Audit